juacu7340/jmsp.zsh-theme/README.md

 theme, plus I know in what machine I'm currently in.

-The design matches the parameters for commands like rsync also, so I can just copy the prompt and use as parameter for that.
+The design matches the parameters for commands like rsync also, so I can just copy the prompt and use as parameter for that. (assuming you have SSH configurations where the hostnames match the hostnames in the configuration file :) )

 Here is a preview of the theme in action: